 Get hands-on with Hitachi Solutions Home Health application, powered by Microsoft.
 Learn how organizations in the healthcare industry can get the most value out of our app, by improving the Home Health experience.Watch the On-Demand Webinar

 As the head of a field service company, your primary objective is to provide customers with fast, efficient, and effective repairs, but the usual way of doing business took an unexpected turn in 2020 due to COVID-19.

-As we continue to navigate COVID-19 and look toward the future, let’s examine these six field service trends for 2021.
+As we continue to navigate COVID-19 and look toward the future, let’s examine these eight field service trends for 2022.
 This will help you get an idea of what best practices and technologies you should consider implementing to reposition your field service company for growth and opportunity.

-According to Customer Think, an online community dedicated to customer-centric business strategy, businesses with a smaller pool of technicians and customers are driving the demand for contactless and remote service:
+According to Customer Think, an online community dedicated to customer-centric business strategy, changing consumer expectations in the face of new, pandemic-influenced realities driving the demand for remote and contactless:

 “A new study examining consumer expectations of technical support and technician visits during the COVID-19 pandemic found that while most still expect their providers to resolve service and equipment issues as quickly and effectively as before the pandemic, 75% do not want technicians in or around their homes unless strictly necessary.”

 Customers aren’t the only ones who benefit from remote and contactless service:

 3. The Implementation of New Processes & Technologies

 In the past, customers may have dismissed remote service visits as a waste of time, thinking that it was easier for a technician to make a site visit.
 But now, due to COVID-19, customers are embracing the idea of new technologies, meaning that companies can evaluate new processes and procedures with the long-term goal of making these permanent options.